1960 Syracuse Orangemen football team

-The 1960 Syracuse Orangemen football team represented Syracuse University in the 1960 college football season.
+The 1960 Syracuse Orangemen football team represented Syracuse University as an independent during the 1960 college football season.
 The Orangemen were led by 12th-year head coach Ben Schwartzwalder and played their home games at Archbold Stadium in Syracuse, New York.
 Syracuse finished the regular season with a record of 7–2 and ranked 19th in the AP Poll.
 The university administration ruled against accepting a bowl invite saying that the "season was long enough".
 They were not invited to a bowl game.

 Junior halfback Ernie Davis continued to garner national attention, earning consensus All-American honors while rushing for 877 yards and 8 touchdowns.